NickHugi/PyKotor/README.md

 pip install pykotor
 ```

+## Requirements
+PyKotor supports any Python version within 3.7 through 3.12.
+See requirements.txt for additional pip dependencies.
+PyKotor is supported on most operating systems, including many Mac OS's and Linux.

 ## Example Usage
 Simple example of loading data from a game directory, searching for a specific texture and exporting it to the TGA format.
 ```python